nbehmane/scripts/README.md

-# scripts
+# Nima's Scripts

-A collection of scripts I've made.
-These range from class-scripts to my personal scripts.
+Here are scripts that I've made to make my life

+## Installation

+Clone the repo, and add the directory to your PATH

+## mkexe

+mkexe creates an executable file, with a specified language.

+## License